zalando/restful-api-guidelines/common-data-types/CommonDataTypes.md

 ## {{ book.must }} Follow Hypertext Control Conventions

-API that provide hypertext controls (links) to interconnect API resources must follow the conventions for naming and modeling of hypertext controls as defined in section.
-[Hypermedia](../hyper-media/Hypermedia.html).
+APIs that provide hypertext controls (links) to interconnect API resources must follow the conventions for naming and modeling of hypertext controls as defined in section [Hypermedia](../hyper-media/Hypermedia.html).

 ## {{ book.must }} Use Problem JSON